Geometric aspects of the Jacobian of a hyperplane arrangement: Concluding Remarks and Questions

 Is there a geometric interpretation for the degree $n$ part of the $k$-saturation of $J_\A$?
 Can we find a rank three matroid with representations $\A(\alpha),\A'(\beta)$ so that the saturations of $J_{\A}$ and $J_{\A'}$ have the same vector space dimension in degree $n-1$ but different dimension in degree $n$? \end{ques}

-\begin{ques} If $\A$ is a hyperplane arrangement with $n$ hyperplanes, Derksen and Sidman show in~\cite{Derksen-Sidman-2004} that the regularity of $D(\A)$ is bounded above by $n-1$.
-Is this sharp in $\bbP^\ell$ for $\ell>2$?
-If so, is there any connection between formality and maximal regularity, as there is for line arrangements by Corollary~\ref{cor:DerivationRegularity}? \end{ques}
+\begin{ques} If $\A\subset \bbP^\ell$ is a hyperplane arrangement with $n$ hyperplanes, Derksen and Sidman show in~\cite{Derksen-Sidman-2004} that the regularity of $D(\A)$ is bounded above by $n-1$.
+If $\A$ is essential, this has recently been improved by Saito to $\reg(D(\A))\le n-\ell$, fully generalizing Schenck's bound~\cite{SchenckElementaryModifications03}.
+This is sharp, since a generic arrangement $\A$ satisfies $\reg(D(\A))=n-\ell$ by~\cite{RoseTeraoGeneric91}.
+Is there any connection between formality and maximal regularity when $\ell\ge 3$, as there is for line arrangements ($\ell=2$) by Corollary~\ref{cor:DerivationRegularity}? \end{ques}

 \begin{ques} With a view towards Terao's conjecture, is there a generically rigid graph $G$ with generic matroid $\matroid(G)$ and two frameworks $G(\mathbf{p})$ and $G(\mathbf{q})$ so that both $\A_{G(\mathbf{p})}$ and $\A_{G(\mathbf{q})}$ have the matroid $\matroid(G)$ and \begin{enumerate} \item $G(\mathbf{p})$ is infinitesimally flexible (so $\A_{G(\mathbf{p})}$ is not formal and so not free) but \item $\A_{G(\mathbf{q})}$ is free? \end{enumerate} \end{ques}